Wisconsin Certificate of Good Standing

 Once you get a receipt for a certificate that says the entity was organized or incorporated and is in good standing, the council will then give their opinion based on the good standing certificate.
 In the state of Wisconsin, the Wisconsin Department of Financial Institutions (DFI) doesn't issue good standing certificates but rather certificates of status.
 It will include the entity's organization, qualification, or incorporation in Wisconsin and other important matters related to the organizational status.
 This includes information like the company has met its annual reporting requirements.
 It also says if the company has attempted to file articles of dissolution at some point.

 If you need help with a Wisconsin certificate of good standing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.